A guide to insurance for beauticians and salons A guide to insurance for beauticians and salons

 Choose your industry

 Depending on what types of treatments you offer, you'll find these covers when building a quote for your business.
-To find out more about which cover you need for your specific type of business, select which most applies to you below.
+To learn which cover you need for your specific type of business, select the option that best applies to you below.

 Beauticians and salons insurance guide

-Find out more about insurance for beauticians and salons, the risks it covers and what to look out for in a policy.
+Find out more about insurance for beauticians and salons, the risks it can cover and what to look out for in a policy.

 Is insurance a legal requirement for beauty businesses?

-Whether your business is a nail bar or a hair salon, if you have any employees at all (temporary, part-time or full-time), it’s a legal requirement in the UK to have employers’ liability insurance in place.
-This is the only business insurance which is actually a legal requirement and not having it when you need it can result in fines of up to £2,500 for each day you don’t have it.
+This is the only business insurance which is actually a legal requirement.
+Not having it when you need it can result in fines of up to £2,500 for each day you don’t have it.
 It’s also important to make sure that your employers’ liability certificate is visible either at your salon or online.
-Not doing this can result in a fine of £1,000.
+Not doing this can result in a £1,000 fine.

 Do mobile beauty businesses need insurance?